jackoalan/PSPL/README.md

 Since the runtime has direct, non-volatile access to texture data, it may perform its own *streamed texture loading* as the app requests shader loads via the runtime.
+Also, the *packager* may be integrated at this stage, bypassing offline packaging

 It Goes Anywhere